thtihtiy/bi3-autoclicker/README.md

-A lightweight auto-clicker for Debian, Ubuntu, or Windows that uses xdotool.
+Auto-clicker for Debian, Ubuntu, or Windows created with xdotool

 - Manual mode: Press once to activate and again to deactivate whenever you want.